 The South African Police Service does not have “Tourist Police”.
 Criminals, however, have posed as “Tourist Police” to extort and rob tourists, including by stopping tourists buses to check proof of identity and search luggage.

-Crime is significantly higher after dark in the centres of major cities and in township areas.
+Crime rates are significantly higher after dark in the centres of major cities and in township areas.
 The inner suburbs of Johannesburg (Berea and Hillbrow) and the beachfront in Durban are particularly prone to crime and you should avoid travelling to these areas.
 As crime rates are generally high in the townships, you should only visit township areas with an organised tour run by a reputable company.
 You should also avoid isolated beaches, lookouts and picnic areas.

 Due to the very high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 When travelling by car, you should keep the doors locked, the windows up and valuables out of sight.
 Thieves posing as vendors or beggars target cars on highway off ramps, stopped at intersections and at traffic lights.
 Criminals can place debris on roads to stop vehicles.
 You should not stop to clear debris off the road.

 Valuables such as cameras, mobile phones and jewellery should be kept out of sight, and you should exercise vigilance in public places.
 Bags and backpacks have been stolen in public places including restaurants and bars.

 There is a luggage theft problem at Johannesburg and Cape Town airports.
 Use an airport plastic wrapping service when available and avoid placing electronics, jewellery, cameras and other valuables into checked luggage.

 Theft from hotel rooms and guest homes is common, including within game parks..
 Luggage and valuables should never be left unattended and should be placed in safekeeping facilities.

 Criminals operate out of the airport in Johannesburg, following some overseas visitors to their accommodation and robbing them.
 We advise against accepting unsolicited assistance with transport when arriving at the airport in Johannesburg.
 Assaults and robberies have also taken place on local commuter and metro trains between Johannesburg and Pretoria, as well as on commuter trains in Cape Town.